-Advantages of the Olympus E-5:
+Reasons to prefer the Olympus E-5:

-- Better video: Provides higher movie framerates (720/30p vs 720/24p).
+- Better video: Provides higher movie framerates (720/30p versus 720/24p).

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

-- Sharper images: Has stabilization technology build-in to reduce the impact of hand-shake.
+- Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.

 - More modern: Was introduced somewhat (1 year and 1 month) more recently.